Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

 In real life different types of media can scatter light in different angular directions, known as Anisotropic scattering.
-Back-scattering means that light is scattered more towards the incoming light direction, and forward-scattering means it's scattered along the same direction as the light is travelling.
+Back-scattering means that light is scattered more towards the incoming light direction, and forward-scattering means it's scattered along the same direction as the light is traveling.

 Asymmetry
    Asymmetry controls the range between back-scattering (-1.0) and forward-scattering (1.0).